ihsanefeuzun/SE-4458-Final/README.md

 I used caching in donor page.

 # Used services for deployment
-o data model:Azure SQL Server
+o For data model:Azure SQL Server

 o For API and UI layer hosting of app services: Azure App Services